joshi-kt/KeepMyNotes/README.md

 ### Clean MVVM Architecture -

 Our application is built using the Model-View-ViewModel architecture, ensuring a clean separation of concerns and enhancing the maintainability and scalability of the app.
+It also incorporates Dagger Hilt for efficient and streamlined dependency injection.

 ### Secure Single-Login Feature -